xbfu/Spatiotemporal-Attention-Networks/README.md

-Codes for our Spatiotemporal Attention Network
+Codes for our Spatiotemporal Attention Network (STAN)
 --------